AdaCore/spark2014/docs/lrm/source/subprograms.rst

 The Global aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).
-The implementation of a subprogram body must be consistent with the subprogram's Global Aspect.
+The implementation of a subprogram body must be consistent with the subprogram's Global aspect.

-Note that a Refined Global aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-global-aspect` for further details.
+Note that a Refined_Global aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-global-aspect` for further details.